david-gimelle/monorepo-demo-boardgames/README.md

 In short the python app is build as a docker image, this image is pushed to github packages, then this image is deployed on the GKE cluster.
 The GKE cluster is created by a separete github workflow using terraform and kubernetes manifest file.

+More details on this implementation are available in this medium article: [How to Provision a GKE cluster with Github Action](https://medium.com/@davidgimelle/how-to-provision-a-cluster-on-gke-using-terraform-and-github-action-89680ff03f83)

 Provisioning of the cluster with github action and terraform:
 ```mermaid
 graph TD